 <iframe>should be allowed to invoke the Payment Request API.

-- Indicates how the browser should load the iframe:
+Indicates when the browser should load the iframe:

-eager: Load the iframe immediately, regardless if it is outside the visible viewport (this is the default value).
+Load the iframe immediately on page load (this is the default value).

 targetattribute of the